 Create successful action plans for improved health

-- Decide how much will be done to change this behavior.
+- State “how much” (how much will be done to change this behavior).

-- Schedule which days of the week you will take action.
-To increase your chances of success, avoid stating all 7 days, just listing 2 days may be good enough for a start.
+- State “when” (which days of the week).
+To increase chances of success, avoid stating all seven days; even two days may good for a start.

-- Plan how many times in the day or week you will work on your behavior change.
+- State “how many times” (in the day or week you will work on your behavior change).

-- Finally, rate your confidence of success on a scale of 1 to 10.
-A confidence level of 7 or more is recommended.
+- Finally, state your confidence level.
+On a scale of 1-10, how confident are you that you can succeed?
+A confidence level of 7 or higher is recommended.

-There are several simple but important health behaviors that a person may resolve to modify that can significantly improve their health, according to Kaume.
+There are several simple but important health behaviors that a person may resolve to change that can significantly improve their health, according to Kaume.
 For example, try a few of these changes: